 The need to conserve and protect wild habitats has, over the past 40 years, impressed itself on everybody, not least the tourist trade.
-The US record is slightly chequered, but overall has achieved success with many more than the 10 species that are featured in a publication from the Endangered Species Coalition
+The US record has a chequered history, but overall has achieved success with many more than the 10 species that are featured in a publication from the Endangered Species Coalition

 The Hawaiian nēnē goose, American peregrine falcon, El Segundo blue butterfly, Robbins cinquefoil, bald eagle, southern sea otter, humpback whale, American alligator, brown pelican and the green sea turtle are the animals and plants involved.